Downstairs Toilet Ideas

 Downstairs toilets are usually small.
 But this can be to your advantage, as a small budget will go a long way.
 Once you get the basics right, such as the use of clever space saving design and storage, you can then bring this space to life with some unique decorating ideas.

 A downstairs toilet does not need to be boring.
 It is a fantastic space to express your fun side.
 Instead of boring wallpaper, why not try to create a natural look with printed PVC cladding.
 PVC wall panels not only look great, but they are also water resistant and very easy to clean.
 They come in a variety of high resolution decorative prints.
 Some of the printed designs include slate, wood, brick and marble effects.
 Below is an example of a feature wall that uses PVC wall panels.
 The one below has a photorealistic slate pattern images in high resolution (360 dpi).
-Are you based in the UK?
-If so then you can buy the feature below from Amazon.
+You can buy printed 3D cladding like the feature below from the Amazon store.
+Get more inspiration by checking out our Top 5 Feature Wall Ideas post.

 2. Go Clutter Free